Magnetic ground states of a model for (TM)Nb$_3$S$_6$, TM=Co, Fe, Ni: Methods

 where ${\mathcal S}_i$ are amplitudes with $\sum_{i=1}^3{\mathcal S}_i^2=1$.
-The vectors ${\mathbf Q}_i$ extend from the $\Gamma$ point in the BZ to three $M$ points such that the ${\mathbf Q}$-vectors are $120^\circ$ apart.
-This yields a spin configuration with four inequivalent sites, so the magnetic unit cell has four sites.
+The vectors ${\mathbf q}_i$ extend from the $\Gamma$ point in the BZ to three $M$ points such that the ${\mathbf q}$-vectors are $120^\circ$ apart (see Fig.~\ref{fig:3Q_cartoons}).
+This yields a spin configuration with four inequivalent sites, so the magnetic unit cell has four sites (see Fig.~\ref{fig:B03J2_2}).
 In the absence of a DMI, the magnetization on the four sites are related by reflection or inversion, so there are only two degrees of freedom needed to specify the spin arrangement.
 These can be thought of as the magnitude of the spin projection on the $z$ axis, and a rotation about the $z$ axis.
-For $B=0$, the spin arrangement forms an a co-planar antiferromagnet with ${\mathcal S}_3=0$.
-A small positive biquadratic coupling $B$ or a non-zero DMI can drive ${\mathcal S}_3$ non-zero, yielding a non-coplanar antiferromagnet.
-Figure~\ref{fig:3Q_spins} depicts a cartoon of spin configuration in the $3q$ state for finite $B$, $J_2$, and $K$.
-A non-zero DMI or an applied external field can potentially break the symmetry relations between the spin orientations on the four different sites; in particular, the magnitude of the $z$ component need not be the same for the sites with a negative $z$ component and those with a positive $z$ component of the spin.
-In order to capture this possibility, we construct a bipartite model with positive and negative $z$-components of the spin and with four degrees of freedom and seek solutions of the form
+For $B=0$, the spin arrangement forms an a co-planar antiferromagnet with the amplitude of the $z$-component ${\mathcal S}_3=0$.
+A small positive biquadratic coupling $B$ (in our case already for $B=0.025)$ can drive ${\mathcal S}_3$ non-zero, yielding a non-coplanar antiferromagnet.
+A non-zero DMI or an applied external field can potentially break the symmetry relations between the spin orientations on the four different sites; in particular, the magnitude of the $z$ component, ${\mathcal S}_3$, can on the sites with ${\mathcal S}_3<0$ be different from the sites with ${\mathcal S}_3>0.$ In order to allow for this possibility, we construct a bipartite model with positive and negative $z$-components of the spin and seek solutions of the form \begin{widetext}

-where $\theta_j$ and $\varphi_j$, $j=1,2$ are variational parameters, and $j$ enumerates the two sub-lattices with positive and negative $S_z$.
-This {\em Ansatz} then also allows for an out-of-plane net magnetization driven either by interactions or by an applied external field.
+\end{widetext} where $\theta_j$ and $\varphi_j$, $j=1,2$ are additional variational parameters, and $j$ enumerates the two sub-lattices with positive and negative $\mathcal{S}_3$.
+This {\em Ansatz} with four variational parameters then also allows for an out-of-plane net magnetization driven either by interactions or by an applied external field as the magnitude of the $z$-component of the spin can be different on one sublattice from the other.

-We will also look for competing states that are spin spirals with a single wavevector.
-For the spin spirals, we make an {\em Ansatz} of the form